Work at KFI

 Are you an energetic, creative, and compassionate person who is looking for a job that provides the opportunity to really help make positive changes in a person’s life?
 Come work for the winner of two national awards for full community inclusion and start a career that can really make a difference.
 KFI employees support adults with disabilities to be active, contributing, and valued members of their communities.
 Our unique approach to providing supports has yielded positive results for a wide variety of people.
 You can read their stories elsewhere on this website.

 Competitive Wages: KFI’s wages are some of the highest in this industry.
 We pay based on experience for people with verified years of service in the field.
-More detailed information will be available at interview.
+More detailed information will be available at the interview.

 New Retention Bonus: All employees who meet all training criteria within the first 3 months of employment will be eligible for a one-time $250 stipend.